2006 Pacific typhoon season: Typhoon Ioke

-Unnamed Tropical Storm
+Unnamed tropical storm

 In early September, a tropical disturbance developed near Wake Island and gradually developed.
 Though never officially warned upon by any agency, meteorologist Gary Padgett and Dr. Karl Hoarau of Cergy-Pontoise University surmised that the system likely was a tropical cyclone.
 Dr. Hoarau estimated that the system became a tropical depression early on September 5 and tracked north-northeast, attaining tropical storm intensity 18 hours later.
 Around that time, the system featured a well-defined low-level circulation, significant convection wrapping around the circulation, and excellent outflow.
 Additionally, a QuikScat pass revealed estimated surface winds of 95 km/h.
 Around the time Dr. Haorau classified it a tropical storm, the JTWC issued a Tropical Cyclone Formation Alert and their satellite intensity estimates reached T2.5, indicating a minimal tropical storm.
 On September 6, the system began to weaken as it turned north-northwest.
 Convection became intermittent, flaring around the circulation, and Dr. Haorau estimated it weakened to a depression later that day.
 Continuing northward, the system moved into a region of cooler waters and higher wind shear, inhibiting redevelopment.
 By September 9, the system became more extratropical in nature and was last noted by the JTWC at that time.